California elections officials order Republicans to remove illegal ballot drop boxes

 One of several options California voters have to return their mail-in ballot is choosing someone they trust to drop the completed ballot at a county elections office.
 In 2016, the law was expanded to allow volunteers, campaign operatives, and private organizations, in addition to close family members, to return a ballot.

-The ballot must be signed by both the voter and the person collecting it and dropped off at local election offices within 72 hours.
+The ballot must be signed by both the voter and the person collecting it and dropped off at a local election office within 72 hours.
 Operatives can be paid by the hour for collecting ballots in California, but they cannot be paid for the number of ballots they collect.

 "In California, where you can have convicted felons and individuals with a criminal history go door-to-door and collect ballots from voters, Democrats are now upset because organizations, individuals and groups are offering an opportunity for their friends, family, and patrons to drop off their ballot with someone they know and trust," Barajas said.
 "If we wanted to use a Santa bag, we could.
 A locked heavy box seems a lot safer," he added.